-So you’ve found out you have a mental illness.
+So you’ve found out you have a mental health condition.
 Where do you go from here?
 Everyone’s journey is different, but here are a few important steps that apply to pretty much everyone.

 (Not sure whether you have a mental illness?
-Check out our screening tools!)
+Check out our free, and confidential mental health tests!)

 Take time to sit with your feelings

 One of the first things you’ll want to do is take a look at how this new information makes you feel.
-Mental illness can be very overwhelming.
-Everyone reacts differently.
+Having a mental health condition can be very overwhelming.
+It affects each person differently.
 You might be feeling scared, angry, embarrassed, guilty, or confused.
 On the other hand, some people feel relief at finally having a name for what they’ve been experiencing.
 It’s okay to feel any of these things—or all of them, or none of them!

 Eventually you’ll want to start working through these feelings.
 But for now, it’s enough to just do your best to acknowledge them.
-Working through your feelings about mental illness is an ongoing process and won’t happen all at once.
+Working through your feelings about mental illness is an ongoing process.
+It won’t happen all at once.

-Why should you do this?
-Taking time to acknowledge your feelings can help you attend to them instead of letting this sit in your brain, overwhelming you.
+Why is this so important?
+Taking time to acknowledge your feelings can help you attend to them instead of letting them sit in your brain, overwhelming you.
 Having a mental illness is normal.
 Don’t let your brain or anyone else tell you otherwise.

 “It’s ok to feel this pain”